sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 Earlier this year Sourcegraph introduced [structural search](blog/going-beyond-regular-expressions-with-structural-code-search/) to search over code syntax.
 Structural search uses [comby](https://comby.dev) to implement a basic building block in traditional code checkers: it interprets programs as concrete syntax trees, not just plaintext.
-Combine that with new support for `or` clauses to search for multiple patterns and add some file filters, and it becomes possible to write configurable code checks as self-contained search queries.
+Using file filters and our new support for `or` clauses, it's possible to write configurable code checks as self-contained search queries.
 Let's explore this idea!

 Here's a search query inspired by